 It’s an exciting time!
 There is a lot going on in the world of therapeutics for Angelman syndrome.
-Below, is a chart showing current progress in the work to find therapeutic treatments and a possible cure for Angelman Syndrome and who is involved.
+Below, find descriptions of the different therapeutic approaches that are being developed as treatments and a possible cure for Angelman Syndrome.

 Therapeutics for Angelman Syndrome

 There are four broad strategies for therapies—gene therapy, reactivation, pathway intervention and symptomatic treatment.
 Below, you will find an explanation of each type, how the therapeutic is administered and some pros and cons.

 Gene therapy is the process of delivering the missing gene — UBE3A, directly to the appropriate cell type using an engineered virus.
 This is most typically done using an adeno-associated virus (AAV), which is commonly used and very safe, but can also be done using lentivirus.
 All of the approaches being considered thus far are using AAV.

 When AAV is used to deliver a gene, the DNA that encodes UBE3A is put on a circular piece of DNA and packaged into a virus particle, called a capsid.
 The virus capsid contains very little virus information, but it carries the DNA with UBE3A.
 The virus capsid finds the cell and infects it (or transduces) and delivers the circular DNA to the cell.
 The cell can then use the circular UBE3A DNA to produce more RNA and more UBE3A protein.
 The protein is what is important.